vbilopav/vbjs/README.md

 ... and that is it, only **one file** with **one dependency**.

 No new tags or attributes or syntax.
 No huge configuration files.
 Nothing new to learn.
 Very simple and familiar API.
 No configuration.
 No transpilation.
 No parsing or preparsing.

-No pre-pars-trans-compilation,
+No pre-pars-trans-compilation.
 No special syntax, no magic strings or keywords whatsoever and no long and cryptic configuration files.

-However, that doesn't mean that this library doesn't support more advanced stuff like *template files*, *modules*, *components*, *model binding*, *client url router*, *single page applications*, and more...

-Contrary...
+Yes, yes, I know, I forgot to include 100% test coverage via mocha, chai, chai-as-promised, supertest, sinon, istanbul, sonarqube, eslint, ... but I'm not so much into occultism either.

+What *is* in there, however:

+- Advanced templating engine and templating support with using just JavaScript template syntax
+- Views, view templates and view modules (module loader included by default)
+- Model bindings, dom extensions
+- Single-page-applications, client router, view engine, dependency injection and more
+- Async support from bottom up - everywhere

-Anyway, current minified bundle size is at *27.2KB* (*8.3KB* gzipped).
+For current list of features and capabilities check out documentation or demos.
+Current minified bundle size is at **27.2KB** (**8.3KB** gzipped).

 ## [Motivation](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f)

 Honestly, world doesn't need yet another JavaScript framework.
+Or even library.

 This is (or it least it was) - a weekend, experimental and educational pet project.
-I just love to code.
+I simply love to code.

 I started experimenting with and learning new JavaScript features and I was also bit curious how could I implement intelligently some of common JavaScript needs and concepts that I've been using for serious projects at that time.